 A Bug Bite

 "This hits home for me because I had a massive bug bite in the center of my back with my low-back wedding dress last year," Khan says.
 Her day-of solution?
 Grab some ice, slather hydrocortisone cream and tell your makeup artist to be generous with concealer and finishing powder.
 If you're the type of person who gets particularly large and painful bites, you can take ibuprofen to reduce swelling.
 Though an antihistamine like Diphenhydramine (Benadryl) can help with symptoms, Khan says it's best to avoid them as they will make you drowsy.
 "You want to be awake for your party!"
 Khan says.

-Hopefully the thought of getting married doesn't send your body into hives at this point (a la Carrie Bradshaw in Sex and the City) but if you get hives from food, nerves or the environment, don't stress—there's hope.
-Khan says to pop a non-sedating antihistamine like Loratadine, Fexofenadine or Cetirizine (probably better known as Claratin, Allegra and Zyrtec, respectively).
-They take 30 minutes to four hours to start working, but will suppress hives for 24 hours.
-Try your best not to scratch, get too warm, consume highly acidic food or alcohol (especially red wine) or wear tight clothing (wedding dress permitting).
+Hopefully, the thought of getting married doesn't send your body into hives at this point (à la Carrie Bradshaw in "Sex and the City") but if you get hives from food, nerves or the environment, don't stress—there's hope.
+Khan says to pop a non-sedating antihistamine like Loratadine, Fexofenadine or Cetirizine (probably better known as Claritin, Allegra and Zyrtec, respectively).
+They take 30 minutes to four hours to start working but will suppress hives for 24 hours.
+Try not to scratch, get too warm, consume highly acidic food or alcohol (especially red wine) or wear tight clothing (wedding dress permitting).
 Of course, if you're facing a life-threatening allergy or illness, put your safety first and go to the ER—you know your limits, so always listen to your body and put your health first.